 Director, Concert Band

-Reuven AnafShalom, holds a B.A. in french horn and orchestral conducting from Rubin Academy of Music in Tel-Aviv and a M.A. in orchestral conducting from Indiana University.
-Reuven also earned a Teacher’s Certification in music and math from North Carolina Central University.
-He has been teaching music both in-school and individually for 30 years.
-He directs community musical theater and regularly calls and plays for English Country and Contra Dances, and organizes Ann Arbor's annual Dancing in the Streets festival with the Ann Arbor Community for Traditional Music and Dance.
+Reuven AnafShalom holds a Bachelor of Arts degree in french horn performance and orchestral conducting from Rubin Academy of Music in Tel-Aviv and a Master of Arts degree in orchestral conducting from Indiana University.
+Mr. AnafShalom also earned a Teacher’s Certification in music and mathematics from North Carolina Central University.
+He has been teaching music both in-school and individually for over thirty years.
+He directs community musical theater, regularly calls and plays for English Country and Contra Dances, and organizes Ann Arbor's annual Dancing in the Streets festival with the Ann Arbor Community for Traditional Music and Dance.
 Reuven enjoys performing, playing and teaching brasswind instruments, woodwind instruments, piano, and music theory.
 Reuven also provides coaching for chamber music ensembles and for solo & ensemble festival preparation.

 Director, Beginning Band